KJP Receives Record One Million Applications In Three Weeks - UrduPoint

 KJP Receives Record One Million Applications In Three Weeks

-Prime Minster Youth Affairs Programme's "Kamyab Jawan Programme" (KJP) had received an overwhelming number of one million applications by completing its first phase, in just three weeks after its launch

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Nov, 2019 ) :Prime Minster Youth Affairs Programme's "Kamyab Jawan Programme" (KJP) had received an overwhelming number of one million applications by completing its first phase, in just three weeks after its launch.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Nov, 2019 ) :Prime Minster Youth Affairs Programme's "Kamyab Jawan Programme" (KJP) had received an overwhelming number of one million applications by completing its first phase, in just three weeks after its launching.

-According to an official, PM Kamyab Jawan Programme had received one million applications by the youth across the country and was receiving 80,000 to 100,000 applications on daily basis, which showed youth's interest and accomplishment of the programme.
+According to an official, PM KJP had received one million applications by the youth across the country and was receiving 80,000 to 100,000 applications on daily basis, which showed youth's interest and accomplishment of the programme.

-He said, "For the very first time in history of Pakistan, the government, through the platform of PM Kamyab Jawan Programme, had created opportunities to unleash doors of socioeconomic empowerment of the youth.
+He said, "For the very first time in history of Pakistan, the government, through the platform of PM KJP, had created opportunities to unleash doors of socioeconomic empowerment of the youth.

 He said that an amount of Rs100 billion had been allocated for 'Kamyab Jawan Programme' to facilitate one million youth across the country.